-- 115. It should be noted that the Director is required to automatically and systematically provide full details of relevant information to the Competent Authority for spontaneous exchange when the company in question is non-compliant, a high-risk intellectual property company or a company claiming tax residence outside of Barbados. - 116.
-This section is to be completed subject to the final guidelines on EOI.
+122. It should be noted that the Director is required to automatically and systematically provide full details of relevant information to the Competent Authority for spontaneous exchange when the company in question is non-compliant, a high-risk intellectual property company or a company claiming tax residence outside of

+Barbados.

-These Barbados Economic Substance Guidelines are hereby re-issued by Director, International Business, Ministry of International Business and Industry on August 31, 2021.
+123. These Barbados Economic Substance Guidelines are hereby re-issued by Director, International Business, Ministry of International Business and Industry on May 2, 2023.